Faruhcon/BallBlog/source/content/category-folder/resume.md

   - TODO: combine the VR stuff together instead of separate??
 - Game Engine: Unity3D
 - Platforms: PC, Android, iOS, VR, and AR

+TODO: add "advertisement" for all projects on this page, maybe dupe it on landing page (teaser for what it is, pic, and link for further info and/or demo)